-Avraham Azrieli is the author of ten published books and several screenplays.
-His new novel, Deborah Rising (HarperCollins, 2016), portrays the dramatic rise of the first woman to lead a nation in human history.
-A graduate of Columbia Law School in New York City, Azrieli represented business clients in numerous complex court cases before trial and appellate courts until his first novel, The Masada Complex (a political thriller) was published in 2010.
+Avraham Azrieli writes books and screenplays.
+His novel Deborah Rising (HarperCollins, 2016), inspired by the true story of the first woman to lead a nation in human history, won the 2017 Illumination Book Award for fiction.
+A graduate of Columbia Law School in New York City, Azrieli represented business clients in numerous complex court cases before trial and appellate courts, including the United States Supreme Court.